AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 BasicNN
 ^^^^^^^

-``BasicNN`` is a wrapper class for PyTorch-based neural networks, which enables the neural network to work as a scikit-learn model.
-It encapsulates the neural network, loss function, and optimizer into a single object, which can be used as a base model.
+``BasicNN`` is a wrapper class for PyTorch-based neural networks, which enables them to work as scikit-learn models.
+It encapsulates the neural network, loss function, optimizer, and other elements into a single object, which can be used as a base model.

 Besides the necessary methods required to instantiate an ``ABLModel``, i.e., ``fit`` and ``predict``, ``BasicNN`` also implements the following methods: